upleveled/next-starter-peacock/content/articles/evolution-of-AI.md

 ---
 title: The Evolution of AI in Web Development
-date: "2023-01-03"
+date: '2023-01-03'
-slug: "evolution-of-ai"
+slug: 'evolution-of-ai'
-previewImage: "/images/articles/article-preview.png"
+previewImage: '/images/articles/article-preview.png'
 draft: true
-description: "Aarav Mehta delves into the transformative role of Artificial Intelligence in the realm of web development.
-He examines how AI-driven technologies have begun to automate tasks such as code generation, user experience design, and even content creation."
+description: 'Aarav Mehta delves into the transformative role of Artificial Intelligence in the realm of web development.
+He examines how AI-driven technologies have begun to automate tasks such as code generation, user experience design, and even content creation.'
 tags:
   - css
 ---